BioBoost/word-blaster-solution/README.md

 ### Step 12 - Displaying the Scoreboard

 To display the scoreboard we will need to add a method to the `UserIO` class.
 However to be able to access the actual score objects a method `get_scores()` will need to be added to `Scoreboard` class.

+### Step 13 - Loading the Scoreboard

+It is time to load the scoreboard from the scores file before the user plays the game.
+Since the CSV format is used, it's actually quitte easy to load the scores from the file.

+We will need to take the players into account for the scores.
+For example we should not create a new player object if the player already exists in the scoreboard.
+All scores of the same player should reference the same player object.

+To be able to create a `Score` object based on a player and a score we will also need to add a second constructor to `Score`.

+We should make a destructor for Scoreboard that deletes the Player objects that were created on the heap but we have a problem here that we will need to address in the next step.